kunalgupta022/github-action-push-to-another-repository/README.md

 Tag name for the Git Tag to be created.
 If not specified, Git Tag is not created.

 ### `git-tag-message` (argument) [optional]
 Commit message for the Git Tag to be created.
+Defaults to the empty string.

 ### `API_TOKEN_GITHUB` (environment)
 E.g.: